nmeylan/nostalro-client/docs/internal/rendering.md

-- `RswMap` (the normal in-game case): ground, then the map's static models, then per-skill-unit models, then animated GR2 models (emperium, guardians), then the grid selector, then water.
+- `RswMap` (the normal in-game case): ground, then the map's static models, then per-skill-unit models, then animated GR2 models (emperium, guardians), then the grid selector(this is a debug feature available by pressing `F11`), then water.
 Each reads the shared camera uniform (`global_uniforms`) and the texture cache.
 - `GroundProxy`: a single proxy ground plane, used when no map is loaded.
 - `Clear`: nothing, leaving just the clear color.